 - 25.7 If the student behaviour or violation of rules places anyone in immediate danger the bus driver shall immediately stop the bus and contact the Manager of Transportation. - 26.
-Suspension/expulsion of bus privileges shall be dealt with as per Appendix A.

-Reference: Section 85, 87, 108, 109, 110, 194, 197, The Education Act, 1995

-Highway Traffic Act
+Suspension/expulsion of bus privileges shall be dealt with as per Appendix A. - Reference: Section 85, 87, 108, 109, 110, 194, 197, The Education Act, 1995 Highway Traffic Act

 SUSPENSION/EXPULSION OF STUDENT BUS PRIVILEGES THE EDUCATION ACT, 1995 - SECTION 154 & 155 ACTION TAKEN AUTHORIZED BY TIME PERIOD PROCEDURES TO FOLLOW FOLLOW-UP BUS SUSPENSION BUS DRIVER Up to 3 Days The driver shall immediately report to parent.
 Nil BUS SUSPENSION SUPERVISOR OF TRANSPORTATION OR PRINCIPAL 4 to 10 Days The Supervisor of Transportation or Principal shall immediately report to Director or Superintendent.
 Notify parent and bus driver Inform pupil of reasons Provide a written report to Director or Superintendent and parent Provide an opportunity of a hearing to parents and students Nil SCHOOL SUSPENSION PRINCIPAL Up to 3 Days The principal shall immediately report to parent.
 Nil SCHOOL SUSPENSION PRINCIPAL 4 to 10 Days The Principal shall immediately report to Director or Superintendent.
 Notify parent Inform pupil of reasons Provide a written report to Director or Superintendent and parent Provide an opportunity for a hearing to parents and students WITHIN 10 DAY LIMIT The Director shall, in consultation with all parties: 1.
 Confirm, reduce or remove suspension and provide written report to Board.
 SCHOOL SUSPENSION STUDENT DISCIPLINE COMMITTEE More than 10 days and up to one (1) year The Principal shall immediately report to Director or Superintendent.
-Notify parent Inform pupil of reasons Provide a written report to Director and parent Provide an opportunity for a hearing to parents and students The Director shall: 1.
-Consult (investigate) with principals and others as appropriate 2.
-Grant a hearing to the pupil and parent outlining all information as gathered from (1.)
-3. Call for a meeting of the Student Discipline Committee 4.
-Contact parents/student requesting them to attend the meeting with the Student Discipline Committee 5.
-Present information on the investigation to the Student Discipline Committee.
+Notify parent Inform pupil of reasons Provide a written report to Director and parent Provide an opportunity for a hearing to parents and students The Director shall: Consult (investigate) with principals and others as appropriate Grant a hearing to the pupil and parent outlining all information as gathered from (1.)
+Call for a meeting of the Student Discipline Committee Contact parents/student requesting them to attend the meeting with the Student Discipline Committee Present information on the investigation to the Student Discipline Committee.
 It is advisable that both the principal and parent be in attendance.
-6. Provide opportunity for Student Discipline Committee to meet in private to reach its decision 7.
-Report the decision of the Student Discipline Committee to parents and inform them of their right to appear before the entire Board at its next meeting.
-8. Prepare a written report of the Student Discipline Committee for presentation to the Board at its next meeting. (it is recommended that the Student Discipline Committee excuse themselves from the Board when a decision is being made.)
-9. Respond, in writing, to the parent on the final decision of the Board.
+Provide opportunity for Student Discipline Committee to meet in private to reach its decision Report the decision of the Student Discipline Committee for presentation to the Board at its next meeting.
+Prepare a written report of the Student Discipline Committee excuse themselves from the Board when a decision is being made.)
+Respond, in writing, to the parent on the final decision of the Board.
 The Student Discipline Committee may be composed of those members of the Board of Education and officials that the Board considers appropriate.
 SCHOOL EXPULSION BOARD Greater than 1 year The Principal shall immediately report to Director or Superintendent.
 Notify parent Inform pupil of reasons Provide a written report to Director and parent Provide an opportunity for a hearing to parents and students (AS ABOVE) 1.
 The Board, by resolution may exclude a pupil from attendance at any and all schools.
 2. The pupil, after one year, may request a review and reconsideration by the Board.
 3. The Board may re-admit the pupil under conditions it may see fit to prescribe.